JGI-Bioinformatics/jaws/condor/jaws_condor/prometheus_exporter/README.md

-# HTCondor Prometheous exporter
+# HTCondor Prometheus exporter

 This is a REST server that returns various performance metrics from a HTCondor Central service to REST requests.
-This is used by a Prometheous service to collect metrics from a HTCondor service.
+This is used by a Prometheus service to collect metrics from a HTCondor service.

-* NOTE:
+NOTE:
 - In JAWS, each site runs this exporter for the site's HTCondor Central.
 Each site should call REST to this exporter to get a JSON data of performance metrics.
 - By default, it listens to the port `9118`.
+- The exporter code repo: https://github.com/niclabs/htcondor-monitor

 ## Per site setup